Ernesto Palacio

-Ernesto Palacio (born October 19, 1946, Lima) is a Peruvian tenor, particularly associated with Rossini and Mozart roles.
+Ernesto Palacio (born October 19, 1946) is a Peruvian tenor associated with Rossini, Donizetti, and Mozart roles.
+He is often characterised as a tenore di grazia.

-Palacio first studied theology before turning to music.
-He began his vocal studies in Milan, and after winning first prize in the "Voci Nuovi Rossiniane" competition organized by RAI in 1972, he made his debut on radio as Lindoro in L'italiana in Algeri.
+Palacio studied theology and served as the Vice Consul of Peru in Milan before turning to music.
+While in Milan, he began vocal studies under Vladimiro Badiali and Renato Pastorino.
+After winning the first prize in the "Voci Nuovi Rossiniane" competition organised by RAI in 1972, he made his debut on radio as Lindoro in L'italiana in Algeri.

-He quickly sang all over Italy, including at La Scala in Milan and the San Carlo in Naples.
-He also appeared at the Royal Opera House in London, the Aix-en-Provence Festival, at the Liceo in Barcelona, etc.

-He also enjoyed a successful career in North and South America, appearing at the Metropolitan Opera in New York, Houston and Dallas, the Teatro Colón in Buenos Aires, and Caracas.
+He performed across Italy, including at La Scala in Milan and the Teatro di San Carlo in Naples.
+He also appeared at the Royal Opera House in London, the Aix-en-Provence Festival, as well as venues in North and South America, including the Metropolitan Opera in New York, opera houses in Houston and Dallas, and the Teatro Colón in Buenos Aires.